 How do incompatible switches affect LED lights?

 Most dimmers work via phase cutting, reducing voltage.
-This process can be challenging for LED circuits, resulting in amplified flicker or lack of power on startup.
+This process can be challenging for LED circuits, resulting in amplified flicker or a lack of power on startup.
 If your application requires dimming, use LED-specific dimming switches to ensure proper functionality.

 What role do driver components play in LED flickering?